Mapvine/coffeescript-style-guide/README.md

 <a name="#extending_native_objects"/>
 ## Extending Native Objects

-Do not modify native objects.

-For example, do not modify `Array.prototype` to introduce `Array#forEach`.
+You may modify native objects if your modifications are well documented and documentation is distributed to the dev team.

 <a name="exceptions"/>
 ## Exceptions